 - Include any links to the A-word or any of the companies related to/owned by them

 If you’ve published with the A-word, most indie booksellers will not carry your work.
 PERIOD.
 Look at it from their point of view, the A-word is working to destroy their businesses.
 A-word uses books as a “loss leader”.
-Recently, in my town, GM shuttered their local plant.
-The people in our county are boycotting GM cars.
-It’s a similar situation with bookstores and the A-word.
-From the booksellers point of view, those indie authors have chosen to abandon them.
+From the bookseller’s point of view, those indie authors have chosen to abandon them.

 If you’re a local author and would like Paperback Shack to consider stocking your small press or self published title, please fill out the attached form and email it to us with a review copy of your work.
 We do not boycott books simply because they are published with the A-word.